-House Bill No. 2493 aims to regulate eviction-related service businesses in Texas by introducing new provisions under Section 17.465 of the Business & Commerce Code.
+House Bill No. 2493 aims to regulate eviction-related service businesses in Texas by adding a new section to the Business & Commerce Code.
 The bill defines "eviction-related services" as any service provided to consumers in connection with eviction suits filed by landlords.
-It establishes that offering such services without a clear, written disclosure to consumers—including information about their rights to legal aid, tenant rights, and the availability of free services through nonprofit organizations—constitutes a false, misleading, or deceptive act.
+It establishes that offering such services without providing clear written disclosures—including information about the right to legal aid, tenant rights, and the availability of free services through nonprofit organizations—constitutes a false, misleading, or deceptive act.
 Additionally, the bill prohibits instructing consumers not to attend civil proceedings related to eviction suits.

 Statutes affected: